MPAS-Dev/compass/docs/developers_guide/landice/test_groups/humboldt.rst

 The ``humboldt`` test group (:py:class:`compass.landice.tests.humboldt.Humboldt`) creates a variable resolution 1-10 km mesh for a regional domain of Humboldt Glacier (see :ref:`landice_humboldt`).
-Here, we describe the shared framework for this test group and the singe test case.
+Here, we describe the shared framework for this test group and the single test case.

 .. _dev_landice_humboldt_framework: